rcmdnk/chatgpt-prompt-wrapper/README.md

   -m MODEL, --model MODEL
                         ChatGPT Model to use.
   -t MAX_TOKENS, --max_tokens MAX_TOKENS
                         The maximum number of tokens to generate in the chat completion.
 Set 0 to use the max values for the model minus prompt tokens.
   -T MIN_MAX_TOKENS, --min_max_tokens MIN_MAX_TOKENS
                         The minimum of max_tokens for the completion when max_tokens = 0.
   -l TOKENS_LIMIT, --tokens_limit TOKENS_LIMIT
                         The limit of the total tokens of the prompt and the completion.
 Set 0 to use the max values for the model.
   --show                Show prompt for ask command.
   --hide                Hide prompt for ask command.
   --multiline           Use multiline input for chat command.
   --no_multiline        Use single line input for chat command.
+  --vi                  Use vi mode at chat.
+  --emacs               Use emacs mode at chat.
   --show_cost           Show cost used.
 ```